jorgebastida/glue/docs/options.rst

 --optipng
 ---------

 OptiPNG is a PNG optimizer that recompresses image files to a smaller size, without losing any information.
-This program also converts external formats (BMP, GIF, PNM and TIFF) to optimized PNG, and performs PNG integrity checks and corrections.

 OptiPNG is not a glue requirement but is hardly recomended to optimize the output PNG files to make them as small as possible.

-If you have ``optipng`` installed on your computer you can use the  ``--optipng`` option to automatically optimize all the sprites that ``Glue`` generates. if you don't know how to install it, read the :doc:`optipng page <optipng>`.
+If you have ``optipng`` installed on your computer you can use the  ``--optipng`` option to automatically optimize all the sprites that ``glue`` generates. if you don't know how to install it, read the :doc:`optipng page <optipng>`.

 .. code-block:: bash